Dockerfile with multi-layer dependencies using uv and pyproject.toml

 time docker push localhost:5000/test-repo:uv-multi-hot

-process, since the layers are identical to the push
+It is not necessary to include the pull process, since the layers are identical to the push step and the results should be roughly the same.

 In between each approach, I will reset the local registry and the docker caches to simulate a cold start.